DIY SEO: 9 Doable Steps for Beginners

 FAQ: How does DIY SEO differ from hiring a professional SEO expert?

-The main benefit of DIYing your SEO strategy is that you save money.
+The most glaring perk of DIYing your SEO efforts is money savings.
 When you go this route you will not have to add professional SEO services to your budget.
 This is most attractive to anyone who is at the beginning stages of building a business or blog.

 The low cost of self-managed SEO comes with a learning curve, though.
-Instead of paying a professional, you will be spending time learning how to master keyword research, on-page SEO, and link-building.
-Getting over the learning curve can be time-consuming, taking weeks (or even months).
-And if you’re new to search engine optimization, chances are you will be overwhelmed.
+Instead of paying a pro, you’ll spend your precious time figuring out how to master keyword research, on-page SEO and link-building.
+Getting over that learning curve can take a ton of time – weeks (or even months).
+And if you’re a search engine optimization newbie, you’re bound to feel at least a bit overwhelmed.

-But if you bring on a trained SEO specialist or team, you can rest assured that your website is being handled by someone who can command results.
+When you bring on a skilled SEO or SEO team, you’re guaranteeing that your site is being managed by someone who can get you real results.
 These professionals stay in the know when it comes to search engine algorithms and SEO trends, and that means higher rankings for you.

 Just know that professional services usually have a high price tag, depending on the work scope and the quality and reputation of the agency or individual.